-- The small molecule adrenaline binds to its $\beta$ 1-adrenergic membrane receptor. - Following the binding to adrenaline, this receptor acts as a kinase and converts the inactive GDP bound G proteins to the active GTP bound G proteins. - The GTP bound G proteins activate the adenylyl cyclase enzyme. - The GTP bound G proteins are inactivated by re-conversion to the GDP bound form. - Adenylyl cyclase enzyme converts ATP to cyclic AMP (cAMP). - The cAMP binds and activates Protein Kinase A. - This results in an increased heart rate and breakdown of fat to trigger the "Fight or Flight" response. - The Protein Kinase A enzyme also activates BARK kinase. - The activated BARK activates $\beta$ -arrestin, which inhibits $\beta$ 1-adrenergic membrane receptor activity. - a) Name the 1st and the 2nd ligand in this pathway and give one reason that explains why the 2nd messenger may be important in this pathway. - b) In order to further understand this cellular pathway you examine this pathway in a cell after the following perturbations.
+- The small molecule adrenaline binds to its β 1-adrenergic membrane receptor. - Following the binding to adrenaline, this receptor acts as a kinase and converts the inactive GDP bound G proteins to the active GTP bound G proteins. - The GTP bound G proteins activate the adenylyl cyclase enzyme. - The GTP bound G proteins are inactivated by re-conversion to the GDP bound form. - Adenylyl cyclase enzyme converts ATP to cyclic AMP (cAMP). - The cAMP binds and activates Protein Kinase A. - This results in an increased heart rate and breakdown of fat to trigger the "Fight or Flight" response. - The Protein Kinase A enzyme also activates BARK kinase. - The activated BARK activates β-arrestin, which inhibits β1-adrenergic membrane receptor activity.

+a) Name the 1st and the 2nd ligand in this pathway and give one reason that explains why the 2nd messenger may be important in this pathway.